Awilum/dev/project/entries/flextype/documentation/core/parsers/shortcodes/entry.md

         link: "methods-getCacheID"
 ---

-Shortcodes are a small piece of code, indicated by brackets like `[raw](this)[/raw]`, that performs a dedicated function on your site.
+Shortcodes are a small piece of code, indicated by brackets like `(this)`, that performs a dedicated function on your site.
 You can place it just about anywhere you’d like, and it will add a specific feature to your page, post, or other content.
 For example, you can use shortcodes to display galleries, videos, or even playlists.

 ### <a name="shortcodes"></a> Shortcodes